Mahalia Jackson soars in a performance photograpghed by Lee Friedlander. [Source: NPR]

 The duet carries me back to the earliest musicians of my childhood, my father and his mother, Ona.
 Neither of them could walk past a piano without sitting down to play a song.
 Both played the organ, too.
 I know I heard them play four-handed boogie-woogie once.
 Fifty years later, I imagine them playing a duet together somewhere in heaven whenever I hear “Go Tell It On The Mountain.”

 I put my AltXmas Playlist together before there was YouTube and before blogging was accessible to me.
-The original Mahalia Jackson recording of “Go Tell It On The Mountain” is on YouTube now, and so is the astounding version by the Blind Boys of Alabama with Tom Waits as well as this Blind Boys live concert featuring John Medeski on keyboards.
+The original Mahalia Jackson recording of “Go Tell It On The Mountain” was on YouTubefor a time, but alas, no longer.
+The astounding version by the Blind Boys of Alabama with Tom Waits is still there for now.

 As I find YouTube versions of other songs from the playlist, I’ll sample them here.
 It goes without saying that I don’t mean “sample” in the legal sense, so if the Copyright Grinch is snooping around, calm down, dude, it’s Christmas,.
 However, some brigand did bootleg a few copies of the complete playlist once.
 If Santa didn’t sneak one under your door and you’d like to hear it, let me know.
 I’ve got a Santa connection.